 But first, you deserve to know how I selected these MLM companies so you can do your own research.

 To capture a view of which MLMs are doing well right now and how they have performed in the past, we’ll be using Google Trends to look up the brand’s name.
 This shows the organic search volume of that brand for several years past.

 If the trend is going up, that’s a good sign!

 An uptrend means that the brand is more popular with searchers, and a popular company means better brand recognition and, theoretically, they are making more revenue and recruits are selling more products.

 If a brand is on a downtrend, then you might want to look elsewhere, because that means that the brand may either be over-saturated now, or they are losing credibility.

-When a brand remains consistent in their trends, it is also a good sign as that means that their products are reliable and the profitability of the company is stable and should remain that way for a long time yet.
+When a brand remains consistent in its trends, it is also a good sign because that means its products are reliable and the profitability of the company is stable and should remain that way for a long time.